B1NLAMA/fitness2/README.md

 Should be ran in `replit`

 team member:
-BIN LAMA
+BIN LAMA,
-ZIBO ZHANG
+ZIBO ZHANG,
-OBAID HASSEEB
+OBAID HASSEEB,